 PCMA.
-The airport will kick off the New Year by welcoming “PCMA: Convening Leaders, 2019” Jan.
+The airport will kick off the new year by welcoming “PCMA: Convening Leaders, 2019” Jan.
 5-9.
-The Professional Conference Managers Association’s annual gathering will bring 4,500 convention, conference and meeting planners to Pittsburgh – allowing the city to showcase itself to an economically important audience.
+The Professional Conference Managers Association’s annual gathering will bring 4,500 convention, conference and meeting planners to Pittsburgh, allowing the city to showcase itself to an economically important audience.
 The conference is so big that its registration area will be at the airport itself.

 State of the Airport.
 Each year, PIT CEO Christina Cassotis addresses an audience of local business leaders, politicians and influencers throughout the region.
 Attendance is by invitation only, but the Feb.
-20 speech will be on Facebook Live and could feature TMP updates.
+20 speech will be broadcast on Facebook Live and could feature TMP updates.

 British Airways nonstop to London.
-Tuesday, April 2 marks the return of British Airways’ nonstop service from PIT to London Heathrow.
-Big Ben (U.K. version), Westminster Abbey and the London Bridge are all just a flight away on the airlines’ new Dreamliner aircraft.
+Tuesday, April 2, marks the return of British Airways’ nonstop service from PIT to London Heathrow.
+Big Ben (U.K. version), Westminster Abbey and the London Bridge are all just a flight away on the airline’s new Dreamliner aircraft.
 Make sure to wave to the Queen as you fly over!